memcached/memcached/README.md

 If you're using MacOS, you'll want libevent 1.1 or higher to deal with a kqueue bug.

-Also, be warned that the -k (mlockall) option to memcached might be dangerous when using a large cache.
-Just make sure the memcached machines don't swap.  memcached does non-blocking network I/O, but not disk.  (it should never go to disk, or you've lost the whole point of it)
+Also, be warned that the -k (mlockall) option to Memcached might be dangerous when using a large cache.
+Just make sure the Memcached machines don't swap.
+Memcached does non-blocking network I/O, but not disk.  (it should never go to disk, or you've lost the whole point of it)

 ## Website